How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Thunder hit the road the Timberwolves on Friday at 9:30 PM ET.
+The Nuggets take to the home court of the Timberwolves on Friday at 9:30 PM ET.

 How to Watch